thejus557/Everyday-AI-Buddy/README.md

-# NexGen.AI Application
+# NexChat.AI Application

 An interactive AI chat application built with Next.js and TypeScript, powered by Google's Gemini AI API.

 ## Live Demo

-Check out the live demo of NexGen.AI: [https://nex-gen-ai.vercel.app](https://nex-gen-ai.vercel.app)
+Check out the live demo of NexChat.AI: [https://nex-chat-ai.vercel.app](https://nex-chat-ai.vercel.app)

 Experience the power of AI-driven conversations and explore the features of our application in real-time.